-1. If you have Skype but the person you want to invite doesn’t:
+1. If you have Skype, but the person you want to invite doesn’t:

-If you have Skype installed, you can invite anyone with or without a copy of Skype to join your Skype meeting by using the new Meet Now feature.
+If you have Skype installed, you can ask anyone with or without a copy of Skype to join your Skype meeting by using the new Meet Now feature.
 Meet Now allows you to Skype with non-Skype users.
-You invite them from Skype, but they don’t need to have Skype themselves – they just use their web browser.
+You invite them from Skype, but they don’t need to have Skype themselves – they use their web browser.
 Here’s how to use Meet Now.

 How to use Meet Now:

 - Make sure you are using the latest version of Skype.